Trailblazer780/Deploy-Application-MCM/README.md

 ![alt text](_images/24-deployment-created.png)

-Once this is complete you should be able to see that applcation in `Software Center` and Microsoft Teams will Automatically install on your device that are within the selected device collection.
+Once this is complete you should be able to see that applcation in `Software Center` and Microsoft Teams will Automatically install on your devices that are within the selected device collection.